 You now have a grand total, so it’s important to ask yourself, “do I really have x amount of minutes in the morning to perform all the activities that I want to?”.
 If your answer is YES, you can move to step 4.
 If your answer is NO, read on…

-If you are reading this, your answer is no, which mean you do not have enough time in the morning to perform all the tasks you want to perform.
-To get most out of your day, read through the following four solutions and decide how you can implement them to make your schedule work.
+If you are reading this, your answer is no, which means you do not have enough time in the morning to perform all the tasks you want to perform.
+To get the most out of your day, read through the following four solutions and decide how you can implement them to make your schedule work.